 The goal of human life is personal well-being, rather than a collective endeavor towards a greater good.
 "The stroke of genius in the ideology of authenticity is that it doesn’t really require a belief in anything, and certainly not a belief in anything that might transcend the serene and contented living of one’s authentic life and baseline well-being.
 In this, one can claim to be beyond dogma."

 The American Dream is now one of "pure psychological transformation."
 Critchley and Webster call this "passive nihilism."
-This is an this is an ethic of personal authenticity, "at the heart of which is a profound selfishness and callous disregard of others.
+This is an ethic of personal authenticity, "at the heart of which is a profound selfishness and callous disregard of others.
 As the ever-wise Buddha says, “You yourself, as much as anybody in the entire universe, deserve your love and affection.”"

 Sadly, a lot of church culture is marketing itself this way.
 Critchley and Webster write:

 "When the values of Judeo-Christian morality have been given a monetary and psychological incarnation — as in credit, debt, trust, faith and fidelity — can they exist as values?
 Is the prosperous self the only God in which we believe in a radically inauthentic world?"